LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/getting-started-legacy.md

 indicator: messaging
 ---

+{: .important}
+In August 2021, LivePerson updated the Conversation Orchestrator - Dynamic Routing bot template that’s available in Conversation Builder so that it uses a newly introduced Dynamic Routing interaction.
+If your bot is based on the older template, we recommend that you switch to the newer template, which is much simpler.
+Getting started with the newer template is discussed [here](conversation-orchestrator-dynamic-routing-getting-started.html).
+This legacy topic remains available for those who still have bots based on the older template.

 ### Introduction

 To get started, you need to direct traffic to a routing bot.
 Your setup is different depending on how you are planning to use the Conversation Orchestrator.
 There are three options: